 In a deviation from the standard personal finance content, I’d be starting a new series of productivity tips and hacks using digital tools called Productivity 101.
-The first post for this series will be dedicated to mastering the world’s best digital planner – Google Calendar.

 The Google Calendar app is actually a tremendously useful application for productivity and organising your life.
 Unlike a physical planner, a digital calendar is always with you whenever you go (as long as you bring your mobile phone around!).